In this guide, I’ll analyze the latest Ford F-150 generations, revealing the best years of the F-150 to buy and the worst Ford F-150 years to avoid.

 The Best Years: 2002, 2003

-These models had several engine options, including the robust 4.6L Triton V8 and the 5.4L Triton V8 paired with 4-speed 4R70W automatic and 5-speed M5OD-R2 manual transmissions.
+Under the hood, you had options galore, including the robust 4.6L Triton V8 and the even beefier 5.4L Triton V8.
+These powerful boys were paired with either a 4-speed 4R70W automatic or a 5-speed M5OD-R2 manual transmission.

-Technological and safety advancements during these years included the introduction of anti-lock brakes on all four wheels, which provided better stopping power and control.
+On the tech front, these years saw the introduction of anti-lock brakes on all four wheels.
+Translation?
+Enhanced stopping power and control when you need it most.

 The Neutral Years: 2001

-Yet, this year wasn’t immune to issues and recalls, particularly concerning fuel leaks, fuel tank strap failures due to corrosion, and problems with the speed control deactivation switch.
+But here’s the rub – this year wasn’t immune to issues.
+We’re talking fuel leaks, fuel tank strap failures thanks to corrosion, and some quirks with the speed control deactivation switch.
+Nothing’s perfect, folks!

 The Worst Years: 1997, 1998, 1999, 2000